-At least 50% of the total funding must be spent on families with children, beyond this, local authorities have discretion to determine the appropriate schemes for their area, based on their understanding of local needs.
+For this round of funding, at least one third of the total funding must be allocated to households that include a person who has reached state pension age, a third to families with children and beyond this, local authorities have discretion to determine the appropriate schemes for their area, based on their understanding of local needs.

-Payment of the grant allocation is on an arrears basis and is subject to the submission of two Management Information (MI) returns to DWP outlining the authority's (SCC) grant spend and the volume of awards for period 6 October - 31 December (due January '22) and for the period 1 January - 31 March (due April '22).
+Payment of the grant allocation is on an arrears basis and is subject to the submission of two Management Information (MI) returns to DWP outlining the authority's (SCC) grant spend and the volume of awards for period 1st April - 30 June (due July '22) and for the period 1 July - 30 September (due October'22).